 Master's Project: Two Pathways

-Pathway 2: The second pathway is to enroll in a Theme-Based Master’s Project course that also begins in Winter.
+Pathway 2: The second pathway is to enroll in a Theme-Based Master’s Project course that also begins in the winter semester.
 In this full-semester course, each course consists of four teams working on projects with a related thematic focus.
 Instead of working independently as a single team, students work collaboratively with three other project teams and an instructor through a structured three-semester course series.
-The series begins with a three-credit winter course on theme-specific content and skills to develop project plans, followed by a two-credit fall course focusing on analysis and synthesis of the summer’s work, and finally a one-credit course during the second winter to guide completion of the project, reports and presentations.
+The series begins with a three-credit winter course on theme-specific content and skills to develop project plans, followed by a two-credit fall course focusing on analysis and synthesis of the summer’s work, and finally a one-credit course during the second winter semester to guide completion of the project, reports and presentations.
 This pathway includes a separate application step as there are limited slots for teams, unlike the traditional pathway, which only requires enrollment, and has no such student slot limits.

-Theme-Based pathway courses will begin in Winter semester of 2023 (finishing Winter semester 2024).
-Themes and projects will be shared in fall 2022.
+Theme-based pathway courses will begin in winter semester of 2024 (finishing winter semester 2025).
+Themes and projects will be shared in fall 2023.
 Past themes have included: Water Resources and Communities, Climate and Energy, Conservation and Restoration, Circular Economy and Waste, and Food Systems.